Skyscraper: Modern skyscrapers

 Modern skyscrapers are built with steel or reinforced concrete frameworks and curtain walls of glass or polished stone.
 They use mechanical equipment such as water pumps and elevators.
-Since the 1960s, according to the CTBUH, the skyscraper has been reoriented away from a symbol for North American corporate power to instead communicate a city or nation's place in the world.
+Since the 1960s, according to the CTBUH (Council on Tall Buildings and Urban Habitat) the skyscraper has been reoriented away from a symbol for North American corporate power to instead communicate a city or nation's place in the world.

-Skyscraper construction entered a three-decades-long era of stagnation in 1930 due to the Great Depression and then World War II.
-Shortly after the war ended, the Soviet Union began construction on a series of skyscrapers in Moscow.
+The construction of very tall skyscrapers entered a three-decades-long era of stagnation in 1930 due to the Great Depression and then World War II.
+Shortly after the war ended, Russia began construction on a series of skyscrapers in Moscow.
 Seven, dubbed the "Seven Sisters", were built between 1947 and 1953; and one, the Main building of Moscow State University, was the tallest building in Europe for nearly four decades (1953–1990).
-Other skyscrapers in the style of Socialist Classicism were erected in East Germany (Frankfurter Tor), Poland (PKiN), Ukraine (Hotel Ukrayina), Latvia (Academy of Sciences), and other Eastern Bloc countries.
+Other skyscrapers in the style of Socialist Classicism were erected in East Germany (Frankfurter Tor), Poland (PKiN), Ukraine (Hotel Moscow), Latvia (Academy of Sciences), and other Eastern Bloc countries.
 Western European countries also began to permit taller skyscrapers during the years immediately following World War II.
 Early examples include Edificio España (Spain) and Torre Breda (Italy).

 From the 1930s onward, skyscrapers began to appear in various cities in East and Southeast Asia as well as in Latin America.
 Finally, they also began to be constructed in cities in Africa, the Middle East, South Asia, and Oceania from the late 1950s.

 Skyscraper projects after World War II typically rejected the classical designs of the early skyscrapers, instead embracing the uniform international style; many older skyscrapers were redesigned to suit contemporary tastes or even demolished—such as New York's Singer Building, once the world's tallest skyscraper.

 German-American architect Ludwig Mies van der Rohe became one of the world's most renowned architects in the second half of the 20th century.
 He conceived the glass façade skyscraper and, along with Norwegian Fred Severud, designed the Seagram Building in 1958, a skyscraper that is often regarded as the pinnacle of modernist high-rise architecture.